Granite: Cleaning, Polishing, Protection

-We recommend that you use care and maintenance products from StoneTech™ Professional, a DuPont company, that are specially formulated to protect and enhance the beauty of your granite.
+We recommend that you use care and maintenance products from StoneTech™ Professional that are specially formulated to protect and enhance the beauty of your granite.
 Once the stone is sealed, clean up is usually easy.
 We recommend that you use StoneTech™ Professional Revitalizer™ Cleaner & Protector.
 Revitalizer™ cleans with a gentle, pH-neutral formula that removes soils while reinforcing the original protective seal to help prevent future staining.
 Learn more about our care products.

 Although we usually think of stone as "hard," it is a porous material.
 Natural stone has varying degrees of porosity depending on the type of stone.
 If left unsealed, spills and everyday messes can easily penetrate the surface.
 The liquid eventually evaporates but the stain is left behind.